Venice in a Minor Key

 Notes from a Biennale held together by care

 There is a particular sound to Venice during preview week: the slap of water against the stone of a vaporetto stop, the wheels of a press tote dragged over a bridge at seven in the morning, the clipped Italian of dock attendants directing the annual flotilla of curators, dealers, journalists and assistants who arrive before the city has properly woken up.
-This year the soundtrack carried something underneath it, a persistent unease that had nothing to do with the usual Biennale fatigue.
-The 61st International Art Exhibition opened amid turmoil surrounding the Biennale jury, whose entire panel had resigned in late April in protest over the participation of Israel and Russia; it opened with pavilions including Austria, Japan and Egypt shuttered on Friday in solidarity with a strike; and it opened, most significantly of all, in the shadow of Koyo Kouoh, who had shaped this exhibition before her sudden death in May 2025 and would not be there to see it.
+I was there on a personal invitation, attending the preview on behalf of Guilloche Group.

 What is striking is that In Minor Keys has not been drowned out by the noise.

-Kouoh asked, in the curatorial text she sent to the Biennale’s president weeks before she died, that the show “shift to a slower gear and tune in to the frequencies of the minor keys.”
+Kouoh asked, in the curatorial text she sent to the Biennale's president weeks before she died, that the show shift to a slower gear and tune in to the frequencies of the minor keys.
 Her collaborators, the advisors and editors she had appointed, have executed her vision with remarkable fidelity, and the result is an edition that, despite every reason it had to escalate, has chosen to whisper.

 You feel it almost immediately in the central exhibition.
 There are 110 invited participants and very little of the techno-anxiety or didactic spectacle one might have expected from a Biennale opening in 2026.
-Maria Magdalena Campos-Pons’s tribute at the Giardini’s entrance, huge vertical panels of delicate magnolia and watercolour with Kouoh and Toni Morrison standing together, sets the emotional key.
-Theo Eshetu’s olive tree on a slow rotating pedestal, chimes softly tinkling, sets the pace.
-Even Nick Cave, an artist often associated with maximalism, has filled the Arsenale with a seven-stage processional work shaped by cycles of grief and remembrance, moving between bronze figures and needlepoint self-portraits in a space that asks you to slow down before it asks you to think.
+Maria Magdalena Campos-Pons's tribute at the Giardini's entrance, huge vertical panels of delicate magnolia and watercolour with Kouoh and Toni Morrison standing together, sets the emotional key.
+Theo Eshetu's olive tree on a slow rotating pedestal, chimes softly tinkling, sets the pace.
+Even Nick Cave, an artist often associated with maximalism, has filled the Arsenale with a multi-stage processional work shaped by cycles of grief and remembrance, moving between bronze figures and needlepoint self-portraits in a space that asks you to slow down before it asks you to think.

 The first time I stood in the queue I read it as provocation.
 The second time, after using the toilet myself and watching a performer drift past the glass, it read differently.
 The discomfort matters less than the intimacy.
 You become a small contributor to someone else's slow breathing.

-Walking from Austria into the Egyptian pavilion next door, Armen Agop’s Silence Pavilion: Between the Tangible and the Intangible, was one of the strangest tonal shifts of the week.
+Walking from Austria into the Egyptian pavilion next door, Armen Agop's Silence Pavilion: Between the Tangible and the Intangible was one of the strangest tonal shifts of the week.
 Agop has dimmed the space and suspended a sequence of meditative sculptures within it.
 There are no toilets, no instructions, no participation in the activist sense.
 There is only the request, almost devotional, that you stand still.
 Both pavilions ask the visitor to reflect; Holzinger arrives at contemplation through bodily implication, Agop through stillness, scent and the deliberate withdrawal of sound.
-As a pairing, which the geography of the Giardini makes almost unavoidable, they are the year’s most accurate gloss on what “minor keys” actually means in practice: not quietude as decoration, but as method.
+As a pairing, which the geography of the Giardini makes almost unavoidable, they are the year's most accurate gloss on what minor keys actually means in practice: not quietude as decoration, but as method.

 The motherhood thread running through this Biennale is not subtle once you start to see it.
 Ei Arakawa-Nash's Grass Babies, Moon Babies at the Japanese pavilion gives visitors a weighted, reflective-sunglass-wearing baby doll to carry through the space and surrounding garden.
 Each doll has an assigned birthday; inside its diaper, a QR code links to a poem.
 Arakawa-Nash, who became a parent to twins through surrogacy in 2024, has made the work in part out of their own queerness and the friction it produces against Japan's conservative political backdrop.